House Affordability · Ireland · 2015–2024

 National ratio 2015–2024

-Ireland's national price-to-income ratio over time, vs the 5x "severely unaffordable" threshold:
+Ireland's national price-to-income ratio from 2015 to 2024, shown against the 5x "severely unaffordable" threshold:

 5x severely unaffordable 4x5x6x7x8x2015201620172018201920202021202220232024